Lybius: Taxonomy

 The genus Lybius was introduced in 1783 by the French naturalist Johann Hermann to accommodate a single species, the black-billed barbet, which is therefore the type species.
 The genus name is from Ancient Greek libuos, an unidentified bird mentioned by Aristotle.

 The genus Lybius belongs to the order Piciformes, which contains 9 families, including the woodpecker family.
 A couple of decades ago, all barbets were thought to be of one family, but studies of mitochondrial DNA and DNA hybridization in the early 1990s have led to barbets being split into three families: Asian barbets (Megalaimidae), African barbets (Lybiidae), and American barbets (Capitonidae).
 The family Lybiidae has a total of 43 species that occur throughout the continent of Africa from the tip of the Cape Peninsula to the fringes of the Sahara desert.
-Out of the 43 species in this family, Lybius contains 12 barbet species.
+Out of the 43 species in this family, Lybius contains 7 barbet species.
+The gneus Pogonornis, contains 5 barbet species, was previously included in the genus Lybius.
 These are the most frequently encountered group of African barbets.